Mateo González Manrique

+Mateo González Manrique (1745 – c.
+1815) was a Spanish Army officer and colonial administrator who served as the governor of West Florida from 1813 to 1815.
+During his tenure as governor, Spanish Florida was caught in the War of 1812 between the United States and Britain.
+Manrique attempted to remain neutral in the conflict despite the small garrison at his disposal.
+In an attempt to counterbalance US expansion, he invited British forces to garrison Pensacola in the hopes that this would dissuade an American attack.
+In 1814, American forces under Andrew Jackson attacked Pensacola, with the British forces in the city blowing up a fort before withdrawing.
+Following the battle, Jackson returned control of Pensacola to the Spanish.
+Manrique was succeeded as governor by José de Soto in 1815, and possibly died in the same year.

 Career

 Manrique was a commissioned officer of the Spanish army, starting his career in 1765 with the regimiento de infantería Saboya, rising to the Field ranks of teniente coronel capitán in 1799, and then Sargento mayor in August 1803.
 On May 5, 1813, Manrique was appointed governor of Spanish West Florida, reporting to Juan Ruiz de Apodaca the Captain General of Cuba and Florida.
 He held this post until March 31, 1815.
 Manrique was succeeded by José de Soto as governor of West Florida.